This page describes the responsibilities of our civil rights program and includes information on how to file a civil rights claim.

 Any person eligible to receive disaster aid or other services from FEMA is entitled to those benefits without discrimination.
 Title VI of the Civil Rights Act of 1964 protects individuals from discrimination on the basis of their race, color, or national origin in programs that receive Federal financial assistance.
 Section 504 of the Rehabilitation Act of 1973 affords comparable guarantees to individuals with disabilities, and adds protections against bias in programs conducted by the government itself.
 Section 508 of this law deals specifically with access to computers and information technology.
-Section 308 of the Robert T. Stafford Emergency Management and Disaster Assistance Act prohibits discrimination on the basis of race, color, religion, disability, nationality, sex, English Proficiency, age, or economic status in all disaster assistance programs.
+Section 308 of the Robert T. Stafford Emergency Management and Disaster Assistance Act prohibits discrimination on the basis of race, color, religion, disability, nationality, sex, English Proficiency, age, sexual orientation or economic status in all disaster assistance programs.

 The Civil Rights Program section of the Office of Equal Rights provides the following services:

 Technical Assistance - The Title VI Civil Rights Section offers policy guidance to the Agency in meeting Civil Rights mandates.
 In disaster operations, staff works closely with community organizations to resolve tensions and eliminate potential complaints.
 The office also provides assistance to the Agency and the national emergency management community in the effort to make publications, programs, and facilities accessible to people with disabilities.